 It's been a while since we've had a double page spread from the amazingly talented J.T.
 Dogg so you can imagine my delight when reading this and my eyes glanced upon the below!:

-In case you're interested in trying to track down this issue, it also contains strips from Horace (Ugly Face) Watkins, Harry the Head, Billy Bang and Mr Big Nose.
-Also this little treat from Haldane's Hugo the Hungry Hippo which made me smile:
+In case you're interested in tracking down this issue, it also contains strips from Horace (Ugly Face) Watkins, Harry the Head, Billy Bang and Mr Big Nose, as well as this little treat from Haldane's Hugo the Hungry Hippo which made me smile:

 Now as we all know this is certainly the year of Frank Sidebottom and this special pull-out contained a surprisingly text-heavy double-page spread from the man himself.
 But not only is it a delight to read, it also contains some actual working type-in programs for the Spectrum user of the late 80s.
-He might have been a bit weary of computers if the 'how to make 1' segment is anything to go by(!), but these little gaming programs are not only working but are funny in their own right for what they actually are and what they do.
+He might have been a bit weary of computers if the 'how to make 1' segment is anything to go by, but these little gems are not only working programs but are funny in their own right for what they actually are and what they do.

 Oh and Little Frank's "game" prints "l.f. is better than f.s." at random points on the screen.
 That's it.